Want a Refund of IRS Penalties? Then, File Form 843

 - You believe the IRS has incorrectly charged you interest and penalties.

-If you’re unsure of whether or not this is the proper relief form to use, contact a tax attorney or reach out to the IRS for guidance.
+If you’re unsure whether this is the proper relief form to use, contact a tax attorney or the IRS for guidance.

 Is Form 843 Required for Penalty Abatement?